This website is run by the Royal Borough of Windsor and Maidenhead.

 We are also working to improve the accessibility of documents published on the website.

-This statement was reviewed and published October 2020, and will be reviewed at least once a year.
+This statement was published in October 2020 and updated in December 2020.
+It will be reviewed at least once a year.